-But if the panting remains constant and intense for an extended period of time, the dog seems to be in distress or restless, and/or if the dog’s gums are blue, purple, or white, these are signs that the dog is not getting enough oxygen and your vet should be called immediately, advises Dr. Amy Flowers (DVM).
+But if the panting remains constant and intense for an extended period of time, the dog seems to be in distress or restless, and/or if the dog’s gums are blue, purple, or white, these are signs that the dog is not getting enough oxygen and you should call your vet immediately, advises Dr. Amy Flowers (DVM).

-Because dogs pant (instead of sweating) in order to decrease their body heat, panting and breathing hard is normal behavior in dogs, to a certain extent and in certain situations, such as immediately following a lot of vigorous exercises.
+Because dogs pant (instead of sweating) to decrease their body heat, panting and breathing hard is normal behavior in dogs, to a certain extent and in certain situations, such as immediately following a lot of vigorous exercises.

 If you think your dog is suffering from heatstroke, immediately move the dog to a cold location, wet the dog’s paws, submerge the dog in a bath of cool (not cold) water, or place ice packs and towels soaked in cold water on the dog’s head, chest, and neck, and offer the dog cool (not cold) water to drink or ice cubes to lick.

 20. Injury / Pain

-But there are signs that a dog can give, to let us know that they are injured and in pain, such as licking and/or biting at the area that hurts, dilated pupils, diminished appetite, restless behaviors, anxiety, unwillingness to lay down, whining, crying, not wanting to be touched, or limping.
+But there are signs that a dog can give to let us know that they are injured and in pain, such as licking and/or biting at the area that hurts, dilated pupils, diminished appetite, restless behaviors, anxiety, unwillingness to lay down, whining, crying, not wanting to be touched, or limping.

 21. Kennel Cough

-It irritates a dog’s airway (windpipe), causing it to become especially sensitive, and as a result, makes it difficult for the dog to breathe.
+It irritates a dog’s airway (windpipe), causing it to become susceptible, and as a result, makes it difficult for the dog to breathe.

 22. Laryngeal Paralysis

 This occurs when the laryngeal cartilages at the opening of a dog’s windpipe (the larynx) are unable to fully open, resulting in a limited amount of air being able to reach the dog’s lungs, causing it to be difficult for the dog to breathe, which leads to hard and rapid breathing.

-Take your dog to a vet in order to discuss your options, one of which might be a surgery called the laryngeal tie-back operation.
+Take your dog to a vet to discuss your options, one of which might be a surgery called the laryngeal tie-back operation.

 If a dog is also vomiting or having diarrhea, do not offer the dog any food for a bit of time and offer small amounts of water or flavorless Pedialyte to help replace the dog’s electrolytes.

-Also, some medications might make a dog feel nauseous, if your dog is taking any kind of medication, call your vet to see if it might be the cause of the nausea, and ask your dog’s vet what they recommend you do to help your pet.
+Also, some medications might make a dog feel nauseous.
+If your dog is taking any medication, call your vet to see if it might cause nausea, and ask your dog’s vet what they recommend you do to help your pet.

 25. Pressure on Trachea

 Pressure on a dog’s trachea (also called a windpipe) can be caused by an abscess, tumor, or enlarged lymph node, all of which would need to be assessed and treated by a vet.

-This is why it's often recommended to switch to dog harnesses because some of these collars can cause grave injury to a dog, and are commonly not recommended for use by veterinarians, professional dog trainers, and behaviorists.
+This is why it's often recommended to switch to dog harnesses because some of these collars can cause grave injury to a dog and are commonly not recommended for use by veterinarians, professional dog trainers, and behaviorists.

 A side-effect of a dog ingesting any number of poisonous foods, plants, or substances (such as cleaning supplies or human medications) can be heavy breathing and panting, in addition to increased heart rate, excessive drooling, and abnormal behavior.

 27. Respiratory Infections and Diseases

-If a dog has a dry-cough that might also cause gagging and retching, this could be bronchitis, and if the dog has a wet-cough, is behaving differently, eating less, sleeping a lot, or running a fever, the dog could have pneumonia.
+If a dog has a dry cough that might also cause gagging and retching, this could be bronchitis, and if the dog has a wet cough, is behaving differently, eating less, sleeping a lot, or running a fever, the dog could have pneumonia.

-Lung cancer, although less common, does occur in dogs and lung tumors can cause a dog’s lungs to stop working properly, resulting in wheezing, coughing up blood or mucus, and labored breathing.
+Lung cancer, although less common, does occur in dogs, and lung tumors can cause a dog’s lungs to stop working properly, resulting in wheezing, coughing up blood or mucus, and labored breathing.

-For any of the above symptoms, a dog should be taken to an emergency veterinary clinic to be treated for their condition, which will usually include a round of antibiotic prescription medication, and anything else the vet may need to do, based on the diagnosis, and severity of each case.
+For any of the above symptoms, a dog should be taken to an emergency veterinary clinic to be treated for their condition, which will usually include a round of antibiotic prescription medication and anything else the vet may need to do, based on the diagnosis and severity of each case.

-If a dog is sneezing, has a runny nose and is licking their nose often, take the dog to see a licensed vet as soon as possible.
+If a dog is sneezing, has a runny nose, and is licking its nose often, take the dog to see a licensed vet as soon as possible.